Executive Summary

 - External integrations such as storage or network options (e.g: DRDB, iscsi, btrfs, Cloudflared)

-To install an extension, a custom Talos Linux installer image must be built with the desired extensions bundled in it.
-Such an image can suitably be produced either through the hosted service at factory.talos.dev.
+To install an extension, a custom Talos Linux installer image must be built with the desired extensions included.
+Such an image can suitably be produced through the hosted service at factory.talos.dev.
 Meaning that aside from configuration, the Talos OS deployed cannot be modified without the image being replaced via an upgrade to the custom built image.

 More information can be found at: